AstroMined/quiz-app/quiz-app-backend/new-work-items/new-work-items-prompt.md

 You are the Senior Python Engineer on my team and I am the product manager.
 Your duties for the current sprint have been assigned as below:
-### JWT-based Authentication
+### User Registration

-**ID:** 244
+**ID:** 248

 **Work Item Type:** User Story

 **State:** Active

-**Tags:** authentication; jwt; security
+**Tags:** user-registration

 **Description:**

-Implement JSON Web Token (JWT) based authentication in the quiz app backend for secure user session management.
-Generate and sign JWT tokens upon successful user login, and include user information and token expiration time in the token payload.
-Verify and validate JWT tokens for protected API endpoints, ensuring only authenticated users can access restricted resources.
+Implement user registration functionality in the quiz app backend to allow new users to create an account.
+Provide an API endpoint for user registration that accepts user information such as username, email, and password.
+Validate the input data, check for existing user records, and securely store the user information in the database upon successful registration.

 **Acceptance Criteria:**

-- JWT token generation implemented
+- User registration endpoint created
-- User info and expiration in payload
+- Accepts username email Password
-- token signing with Secure key
+- validates Input Data
-- JWT verification for protected APIs
+- Checks for existing User records
-- Proper token validation and error handling
+- Securely stores User info in database
-- Secure storage of JWT secret key
+- Returns success/error response
-- integration with User login/logout flow
+- Password hashing implemented
-- tested with different auth scenarios
+- tested with different registration scenarios

-### Create auth.py file
+### Implement user registration in auth.py

-**ID:** 245
+**ID:** 249

 **Work Item Type:** Task

 **State:** Active

-**Tags:** authentication
+**Tags:** registration

 **Description:**

-Create auth.py file to handle JWT implementation
+Implement user registration functionality in auth.py

-### Update user model in models.py
+### Define user schema in schemas.py

-**ID:** 246
+**ID:** 250

 **Work Item Type:** Task

 **State:** Active

-**Tags:** models
+**Tags:** schema

 **Description:**

-Update the user model in models.py for JWT
+Define the user schema in schemas.py for user registration

-### Implement JWT token verification in dependencies.py
+### Handle database operations in crud.py

-**ID:** 247
+**ID:** 251

 **Work Item Type:** Task

 **State:** Active

-**Tags:** dependencies
+**Tags:** crud

 **Description:**

-Implement JWT token verification in dependencies.py
+Handle user creation database operations in crud.py